adibalcan/PyTor/README.md

 =========
 	import pytor

+	# Use here, password from tor configuration
+	pytor.password='YOURPASSWORD'

+	# Automatically change the IP address if one of those strings are met in http response
-	pytor.password='YOURPASSWORD' # Use here password from tor configuration pytor.invalidStringList = ['Sorry, you\'re not allowed to access this page.', 'One more step'] print(pytor.getSource('http://thewebminer.com'))
+	pytor.invalidStringList = ['Sorry, you\'re not allowed to access this page.', 'One more step']

+	# Change the IP address automatically after 100 requests
+	pytor.maxRequestsPerIP = 100

+	# Change the IP address if response is shorter then 200 chars
+	pytor.minSourceLength = 200

+	# Get source :)
+	print(pytor.getSource('http://thewebminer.com'))

 Privoxy configuration